frankshearar/Home/Package-Sources-Diagnostics.md

-# NuGet Package Sources Analyzer
+# NuGet Package Sources Diagnostics

 ## Problem
 Customers often complain of performance issues with retrieving packages in search, installing and updating packages.
 Often when we analyze these individual issues, we find that in a large percentage of cases the issues users are seeing are due to the following.
 Package Sources here refer to:- File shares, NuGet.Server's, 3rd party repositories and NuGet.org.